operator-framework/operator-marketplace/README.md

 On adding an `OperatorSource` to an OKD cluster, operators will be visible in the [OperatorHub UI](https://github.com/openshift/console/tree/master/frontend/public/components/operator-hub) in the OKD console.
 There is no equivalent UI in the Kubernetes console.

+The creation of an `OperatorSource` results in the creation of an OLM `CatalogSource` in the same namespace the marketplace operator is running in.
+This `CatalogSource` will be populated with operators from the `OperatorSource` ready to be managed by OLM.

 #### CatalogSourceConfig

-`CatalogSourceConfig` is used to enable an operator present in the `OperatorSource` to your cluster.
-Behind the scenes, it will configure an OLM `CatalogSource` so that the operator can then be managed by OLM.
+`CatalogSourceConfig` is used to create OLM `CatalogSources` consisting of operators from one or more `OperatorSources` so that these operators can then be managed by OLM.

 Here is a description of the spec fields: